 What these products are, I couldn’t tell you … What I do know is that Apple will continue to generate a huge amount of free cash flow to reward shareholders for their patience and loyalty.

-That loyalty recently translated into AAPL stock becoming the world’s first publically traded company to hit a trillion-dollar valuation.
+That loyalty translated into AAPL stock becoming the world’s first publicly traded company to hit a trillion-dollar valuation.

 While Apple is no longer reporting iPhone numbers, its Services revenue continues to look more and more promising.

 Warren Buffett is 88 years old.
 Eventually, he’s going to step out of the game.
 The argument is that his departure will create a panic that will send Berkshire Hathaway (NYSE:BRK.A, NYSE:BRK.B) stock spiraling downward.
 Personally, I don’t subscribe to that theory …

 Businesses — whether it be a huge holding company like Buffett’s or something much less grandiose — are valued by calculating the present value of its future cash flows.
 Berkshire Hathaway’s are significant.
 Another way is to value a business is to look at the sum of all its parts.

 Berkshire Hathaway owns hundreds of businesses; each of these firms, if sold at auction, would be worth more than the current stock price would seem to reflect.
 If Buffett moved on and the company was broken up in a prudent manner over an extended period, Berkshire Hathaway investors would benefit greatly from such a process.